Colds AntiVirals and Herbal AntiBiotics

 - One, it is a response mechanism by the body to clear a clogging airway.
 The throat is at a Y junction, from the mouth food passes the throat down to the stomach, but when we breathe air passes the throat to the lungs.
 The infected throat is defended and the offending viruses are contained in phlegm (often coloured yellow).
 This is coughed up and swallowed where it splashes into neat hydrochloric acid and destroyed.

 - The second function of coughing is more macabre.
 It is initiated by the viruses to spread to another host.
-Coughing in a shop or pub or bus or classroom may give the virus a chance of being breathed in by someone, just as happened to me.
+Coughing in a shop or pub or bus or classroom may give the virus a chance of being breathed in by someone.
 So, putting your hand over your mouth or coughing into a handkerchief is a good preventive social custom.

 Die off is huge as my defences respond to the emergency.
-I can taste it in my throat, a kind of metallic taste.
+You can taste it in your throat, a kind of metallic taste.

 My throat is also dry